Personal Fitness Merit Badge Helps and Documents

 Using a sit-and-reach box constructed according to specifications shown below, make four repetitions and record the fourth reach.
 This last reach must be held steady for 15 seconds to qualify.
 (Remember to keep your knees down.)

-How To Make a Sit and Reach Box
+Instructions for How To Make a Sit and Reach Box

 Strength Tests